Git Tags: How to Mark Releases and Versions

 Types of Git Tags

 Git supports two main types of tags: lightweight tags and annotated tags.
-Understanding the difference helps you choose the right type depending on your use case.
+Understanding the difference helps you choose the right type depending on your use case and how formal your versioning needs to be.

-Annotated tags are generally recommended for release versions because they provide more context and are stored as full objects in the Git database.
+Annotated tags are generally recommended for release versions because they provide more context and are stored as complete objects in the Git database.
+The additional metadata helps team members understand the purpose and origin of each release.

 Creating Tags